-This is one of a selection of resources (films, texts, artworks, etc) which provides useful information and aids the contextualisation of the situations in which Cultural Documents works.
-This group of resources is provided to the contributors undertaking new projects as part of the research phase of each project.
+This is one of a selection of resources (films, texts, artworks, etc) which provides useful information to aid the contextualisation of the situations in which Cultural Documents works.
+This group of research resources is provided to the contributors undertaking new projects as part of the introductory research phase of each project.

 This is the first project of its kind to tell stories of migration through photographic images.
 We hope that it will be a useful tool for people who wish to represent their stories of where they used to live and the journey that brought them to Scotland.

 The concept of emigration is well-known in Scotland through the history of the Highland Clearances and the achievements of pioneering Scots entrepreneurs abroad, but less is known of the experiences and identities of people who choose Scotland as a new home.
 In today’s society, notions of identity are no longer restricted to a sense of belonging to a specific place of residence and are increasingly enabled by the connectedness of on-line networks and travel abroad.
 Whether we consider the stories of families migrated from China, Ghana, Ireland, Italy, Lithuania, New Zealand, Pakistan, Poland or elsewhere, the aim of this project is to reflect upon what the experience of migration involves.

 The images in this archive can be of now and of the past – photography was invented around 1840 so we hope that this archive will include some of the first photographs ever recorded of people arriving in Scotland.

 The images concentrate upon the experience of preparing for departure, journey and arrival, and are all ‘tagged’ with key words: Preparation, Departure, Journey, Arrival, Acclimatisation, Integration, Return.
 As the archive grows, the images can be searched in a number of ways: for example by the key words, by historical period and by location in order to create a grouping of images that starts to make visible the experience of migration.